 Now, let’s assume that you have come up with a big list of keywords.
 How are you going to choose the ones you want to use for your app?
 As the keywords you can use are limited, you have to make a choice!

 Check out this video on how we can choose our keywords using Clash of Clans as an example.

 So, what are the points you should pay attention to when choosing the best keywords for your app?
 Let’s have a look, shall we?

 a.
 Search Score

 The Search Score is a score we use at MobileAction to measure the popularity of a keyword.
 So, this score is a number scaling from 1 to 100 and the higher it is the more searches are done for that keyword.

 Why is this relevant?

-Basically, chance score measures the competitiveness of a keyword by looking at the Top10 apps ranking for that keyword.
-Based on the rankings, downloads, ratings of those apps the system calculates a score scaled from 1-100 which shows the chance of an app to rank in the Top10 results for that keyword.
+Basically, chance score measures the competitiveness of a keyword by looking at the Top 10 apps ranking for that keyword.

 Now there’s one more factor that you should keep in mind when picking up the best keywords, Relevance.

 This one can’t be transformed into numbers and deciding if it works is entirely up to you.